gdraheim/docker-copyedit/README.md

      ./docker-copyedit.py FROM image1 INTO image2 -vv \
          set entrypoint null and set cmd /entrypoint.sh

+     ./docker-copyedit.py FROM image1 INTO image2 -vv \
+         REMOVE PORT 4444

 Of course you may have image1 and image2 to be the same tag name but remember that the image hash value will change wile copyediting the image archive on the disk.